 How Long Should A 2-Month Old be Awake?

-Right around 2 months old, babies start waking up a bit and can be awake for about 60 minutes total before they’re ready to go back to sleep.
+Your 2 month old can be awake for about 60 minutes before they’re ready to go back to sleep.

 Many babies still need help falling asleep at this point, and you can help soothe them by using your voice, pressure on their chest, and a pacifier.